 First, you've got to get clients excited about your solution.
 This is about grabbing their attention and building their interest.

-When selling product development software, I told stories to help the client understand the impact that enterprise software could have (stories are great attention-getters.)
+When selling product development software, I told stories to help the client understand the impact that enterprise software could have.
+Stories are great attention-getters (when they're actually relevant, of course).

 While working in Australia I visited a restored 1880's Australian gold mining town that had been turned into a museum.
 It was fascinating.
 The docents explained that miners dug for gold in one of three ways: they panned in streams individually, worked in teams of 4-6 to carve out deep wells, or formed mining companies of 30+ people to construct tunnels.